Do you have any bad public speaking habits?

 The mindful presenter follows the advice I shared in a previous article called ‘The truth about bad habits’:

-‘If you speak too fast then make a mindful decision to slow down and pause regularly, don’t carry on speaking too fast when you know it’s an issue.
-Take a few pages from one of your favourite books or if you don’t have one the newspaper will do.
-Read those pages out aloud in your normal reading voice and then practice slowing the pace right down.
-As you practice your presentation make the effort to record yourself speaking, play it back and then record yourself again at a slower speed.’
+‘If you speak too fast then make a mindful decision to slow down and pause regularly.
+Don’t carry on speaking too fast when you know it’s an issue.
+Take a few pages from one of your favourite books or if you don’t have one, the newspaper will do.
+Read those pages out aloud in your normal reading voice.
+Then practice slowing the pace right down.
+As you practice your presentation make the effort to record yourself speaking.
+Play it back and then record yourself again at a slower speed.’

-Energy and enthusiasm can make or break your success as a public speaker or presenter.
+Energy and enthusiasm can make or break your success as a presenter.
 The absence of a good level of high energy will leave your audience feeling numb, indifferent and even sleepy.
-The mindful presenter crafts and delivers their presentation in the belief that there is no such thing as a boring presentation, there are only boring presenters.
+The mindful presenter crafts and delivers their presentation in the belief that there is no such thing as a boring presentation.
+There are only boring presenters.

 “If you have zest and enthusiasm you attract zest and enthusiasm.
 Life does give back in kind.”
 Norman Vincent Peale

-At Mindful Presenter we call that energy ‘zest’ and believe the key to tapping into it and giving it to your audience is:
+At Mindful Presenter we call that energy ‘zest’.
+The key to tapping into it and giving it to your audience is: